-We prepared to welcomed the 5th cohort of Year 7 and Reception in September 2017, which were once again oversubscribed.
-We were also looking forward to welcoming the 2nd cohort of students into our Sixth Form (Year 12).
+We prepared to welcomed the 6th cohort of Year 7 and Reception in September 2018, which were once again oversubscribed.
+We were also looking forward to welcoming the 3rd cohort of students into our Sixth Form (Year 12) which will include our original students from when first opened.

-We will continue to embed the ethos and vision of the school as it is proposed to grow from 1,036 students in September 2017, to 1,116 students in September 2018.
+We will continue to embed the ethos and vision of the school as it is proposed to grow from 1,106 students in September 2018, to 1,260 students in September 2019.